 *Only older chain saws from the 030 and up.

 On Homeowner Kombi units it is only located on the bar code label on the fan casing.
 On the professional models, it is on the bar code label and stamped in the top of the cylinder or main crank case.
-All current serial numbers will be 9 digits long and begin with the number 2.
+All current serial numbers will be 9 digits long and begin with the number 2 or 5.

 The carburetor comes from the factory with a standard setting.
 This setting provides an optimum fuel-air mixture under most operating conditions.
 With most carburetors, it is only possible to adjust the engine idle speed within fine limits.
 Quite often adjusting the carburetor will not solve acceleration issues.
 To find the correct setting for your machine, please refer to your instruction manual.
 If you do not have a copy of your instruction manual, please go to our product manual webpage where you can download a PDF version.